wax-office-of-inspector-general/wax-developer/docs/dapp-development/smart-contract-quickstart/dapp_dev_deploy.md

 ## Deploy Your Smart Contract

-To deploy your smart contract's WASM file to your local blockchain, use <span class="codeSample">cleos set contract</span> from the command line:
+To deploy your smart contract's WASM file to your local blockchain, use `cleos set contract` from the command line:

 | Parameter | Example | Description
 | --- | ----------- | -------------------------- |